Aniiket04/Clustering-Techniques-for-Data-Insights/README.md

 df
 ```
 This code uses the MinMaxScaler from scikit-learn to scale the Income and Age columns in the DataFrame df so that their values are transformed into a specific range (i.e between 0 and 1)
-This makes the data comparable and ready for algorithm.<br>
+This makes the data comparable and ready for algorithm.

 **4.7 Step-7 : Processing the data again for plotting the scatter plot with updated values(i.e the values we transformed in the range of 0 and 1 using MinMaxScaler )**
 ```python